 I have always found it hard to describe 5 Rhythms over the years.
 People don’t get it or maybe I’m not very good at describing it!
+My experience of doing 5 Rhythms in London is varied.
 Sometimes I say ‘it’s a bit like a yoga class but instead of doing postures you’re dancing’.
 It’s never quite right.
 They still don’t get it.

 No booze, no drugs

 People ask, ‘what’s the difference between dancing at 5 Rhythms and dancing at a party?’.
 Answer: A Lot.
 Mainly there’s the complete absence of alcohol or drugs.
 That puts some people off straight away!
 Also, there’s no talking once the session begins.
 Nowadays when I go to parties, I find the holding-a -pint-in-your-hand-as-you-shout-to-each-other-over-the-music on the dancefloor extremely annoying.

 My Experience of Doing 5 Rhythms in London

 In my mid-forties, I still dreamed of my club and rave days.
 I didn’t want to go clubbing: too old, been there done that, body not up to it.
 But the hunger for embodied freedom hadn’t gone away: I couldn’t forget the heady mix of complete abandon; being alongside others all having the same experience without having to talk; moving my body freely so that I could refresh my experience, moment-to-moment.